Air International Uses Cloud PLM to Go from 0 to 60

 Being able to utilize a supplier’s spare available capacity is also a competitive advantage for Air International, as minimal incremental investment is required to execute a project.
 In many cases, Air International has co-located with its suppliers to make even better use of their available capacity.

 Air International has a long history of listening to the customer and finding solutions to their problems.
 These strategies have helped the company enter new markets quickly and effectively with managed investment while addressing its customer’s problems.
 Of course, none of this growth would be possible without excellent product development and quality.
-When Air International contacted Arena Solutions in 2002, they were looking for a good and cost-effective product lifecycle management solution.
+When Air International contacted Arena in 2002, they were looking for a good and cost-effective product lifecycle management solution.
 Since then, Air International has delivered several flawless product launches while using Arena PLM.

 Some recent examples of problems solved include a program win in 2011 that Air International was able to finalize by being only 80 miles from the customer.
 This saved the OEM several dollars per HVAC in logistics costs.
 Another success was the 2014 award where they were able to locate close to the OEM.
 This same OEM has just awarded Air International a similar project in Mexico, where their facility is located 5 minutes from the customer’s plant—benefitting Air International and customer alike.
 The latest award could not have happened without the excellent product development and quality.